MarkMindCkm/obsidian-markmind/README.md

 ## Introduction

-Obsidian mark mind is a mind map and pdf annotate tool base on obsidian api.
+Obsidian mark mind is a mind map,outline and pdf annotate tool base on obsidian api.

 ## Mind map introduction